MicrosoftDocs/dynamics365smb-docs/business-central/ui-excel-report-layouts.md

 ## Understanding Excel layouts

 There are a few things you need to know or consider when creating or making changes to Excel layouts.
 Every Excel layout must include two elements: a **Data** sheet and a  **Data** table.
 These elements form the basis of the layout by defining the business data from Business Central that you can work with.
 You can think of the **Data** sheet as a kind of contract between the layout and the business data.
-You'll use this data as the source of calculations and visualizations that you want to present on other sheets.
+You use this data as the source of calculations and visualizations that you want to present on other sheets.

-There are some specific requirements to the structure of the Excel workbook.
-If the requirements aren't met, you'll have problems using the layout.
+There are some requirements to the structure of the Excel workbook that must be met for the layout to work.
 The following diagram and table outline the elements of an Excel layout and the requirements.

 [![Shows the different elements of an Excel layout.](media/excel-layout-callouts-2.png)](media/excel-layout-callouts-2.png#lightbox)